ericrkuo/paiku/README.md

 ### Glossary:
-preposition
-: a word or group of words used before a Noun to show the Noun’s direction, time, place, location, spatial relationships, or to introduce an object. determiner
+- preposition: a word or group of words used before a Noun to show the Noun’s direction, time, place, location, spatial relationships, or to introduce an object.
-: a word used before a Noun to identify the Noun in further detail. particle
+- determiner: a word used before a Noun to identify the Noun in further detail.
-: a word that has a grammatical function but does not fit into the main parts of speech. modifier
+- particle: a word that has a grammatical function but does not fit into the main parts of speech.
-: adds information to another element in the sentence and is a word, adjective, an adverb, or a phrase or clause.
+- modifier: adds information to another element in the sentence and is a word, adjective, an adverb, or a phrase or clause.

 ## Proof of Concept